Lindale Fall TFA

 Background and general views

-This is my 9th year of involvement with forensics and my 5th as a coach.
+I've been doing this for a decade now, so this isn't my first rodeo.
 I can adapt to pretty much any debate style, so do what you prefer.
 I don’t want you to be so focused on trying to please me as a judge that you lose sight of your case or your coaching.
 The one exception to this is spreading; I shouldn’t have to have your case in front of me to understand what you’re saying and I will drop over this.

 I enjoy a lively, energetic debate, so don’t be afraid to be assertive.
 As long as you’re not blatantly rude, I won’t dock your speaks for being aggressive.